X-Mansion: Layout

 In the middle of the main courtyard is the Phoenix Memorial Statue, dedicated to the memory of Jean Grey.
 Notable rooms include the Danger Room and a room containing Cerebro.
 The Headmasters Office of Cyclops and Emma Frost is on the top floor.

 The basketball court is a popular hang-out.
-It was the site of a basketball game in X-Men (vol. 2) #4 (January 1992) in which the X-Men used their mutant powers.
+It was the site of a basketball game in X-Men (vol. 2) #4 (January 1992).
 Directly below the basketball court is the hangar, which houses many transportation vehicles, as well as aircraft such as the X-Men Blackbird.

 There is also a cemetery with memorials for deceased X-Men like Thunderbird and others.

 Other versions

 Age of Apocalypse

 An alternate universe iteration of the X-Mansion appears in Age of Apocalypse.
 This version is the headquarters for a mutant resistance cell against Apocalypse, who has conquered North America.

+Age of Revelation

+A possible future version of Graymalkin Prison appears in "Age of Revelation".
+This version was sealed off following the spread of the X-Virus.
+Revelation's forces later attack the prison, kill Corina Ellis, and crucify her body.